fromage-fraser/dd-gui/README.md

   frame as the main panels, and keyboard/button movement uses the same brief border-only pressed highlight.

-  Mapper speedwalks now wait for each expected GMCP room transition, stop when movement fails or diverges from the known route, include current closed/locked door commands, and use the richer exit costs when available.
+  Clicking a reachable room in the native mapper starts an automatic walk to it.
+Mapper speedwalks wait for each expected GMCP room transition, stop when movement fails or genuinely diverges from the known route, include current closed/locked door commands, and use the richer exit costs when available.
   `ddmap fast` restores immediate route sending; `ddmap safe` restores confirmation-based routing.
 The existing `[Exits: ...]` parser remains a